DanieleMarchei/Network-Port-Art/README.md

 # Network Port Art
 A project I made for an exam.

 This programs sniff incoming and outcoming TCP/UDP packets on a port or a set of ports.
 Once a packet is sniffed, draws a circle on the screen.

 TCP packets are displayed as red-ish color (green if retrasmitted), with an outline:
--cyan        if ACK
+- cyan        if ACK
--dark green  if SYN ACK
+- dark green  if SYN ACK
--blu         if SYN
+- blu         if SYN
--dark violet if PSH ACK
+- dark violet if PSH ACK
--orange      if FIN ACK
+- orange      if FIN ACK
--red         if URG
+- red         if URG
--black       if RST
+- black       if RST

 UDP datagrams are displayed as blu-ish.
 The program tries his best to pack the circles (without intersections).